 At the same time, the company wants to optimize its logistics chain at a single central location, close to production.
 So reasons enough to opt in 2021 for an almost fully-automated (90%) warehouse.
 Logistics Operations Director Mark Bergkotte and his team are responsible for the project and CQM have been involved in helping build this 'smart warehouse'.
 The partnership between ASML and CQM during the project is therefore all about cooperation within the region, connecting talents, and bringing in and making maximum use of expertise.

-is written from the perspective of Mark Bergkotte, Logistics Operations Director, ASML
+*This article is written from the perspective of Mark Bergkotte, Logistics Operations Director, ASML

 ASML engineers think ahead